willfarrell/aws-bastion/README.md

 # aws-bastion

-Fargate container and script to have bastion only running when needed.
+Fargate container and script to trigger a bastion.
+Only runs when needed.

 1. Setup ECS Task definition (see task-definition.json & task-iam.json)
 2. Copy aws-bastion.sh where you need it.